dhritzkiv/eoy-report/README.md

 - simplifying it
 	- some data can be duplicates that can't be displayed well in 2D (subsequent checkins to a venue, commutes rides and walks)

-Note: a lot of the scripts have hardcoded values specific to me.
-As well, they come without documentation at this time.
+Note: a lot of the scripts in the `data-scripts/` directory contain or rely on hardcoded values specific to me.
+As well, these scripts come without documentation at this time.

 ## Not implemented